 At a high level, a transaction is confirmed when it is permanently included in the Bitcoin blockchain.
-The important conclusion, however, is that there is no absolute notion of “permanent inclusion” and that the community simply uses a reasonably safe policy of considering confirmed transactions when they are “included with very high probability”.
-The time it takes for this to happen is quite variable.
-Sometimes a confirmation may take ten minutes and sometimes it may take over two hours, but on average it will take about an hour.
-Bitcoin’s near-immediate physical settlement opens up a vast design space allowing developers to add cheaper and more convenient payment networks with deferred settlement.
-The Lightning Network and other second-layer solutions allows for inexpensive, near-instantaneous transfers that periodically settle in the base layer.
-Not all transactions deserve a final settlement as soon as possible, just like VISA, ACH, and other legacy systems.
-In these petty cash situations, it is faster to use a higher layer.
+The important conclusion, however, is that there is no absolute notion of permanent inclusion and that the community is merely using a reasonably safe policy of considering confirmed transactions when they are included with very high probability.
+The time it takes for this to happen is highly variable.
+Sometimes a confirmation can take ten minutes and sometimes more than two hours, but on average, it takes about an hour.